Jordan Anderson (racing driver)

-Jordan L. Anderson (born April 15, 1991) is an American professional stock car racing driver and team owner.
-He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 3 Chevrolet Silverado for his team Jordan Anderson Racing.
+Jordan Lee Anderson (born April 15, 1991) is an American professional stock car racing driver and team owner.
+He competes part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 32 Chevrolet Camaro SS for his own team, Jordan Anderson Racing.

 Racing career

+Early career

 Anderson began racing in karts as an eight-year-old.
 He raced in Legends and Late model cars as his career developed.
 Anderson made one start in the NASCAR K&N Pro Series East in 2013 along with two starts in the CARS X-1R Pro Cup Series and various Late Model races.
 He made an April 2014 start in the K&N Pro Series East at Richmond with the intention of running the full season, but his car owner began writing bad checks and the team was forced to close down.
-Anderson then sold one of his own personally-owned Super Late Models to pay off the debt of his former car owner to keep his name clear of any debts.
+Anderson then sold one of his own personally-owned Super Late Models to pay off the debt of his former car owner and keep his name clear of any debts.

-As a rookie in the Camping World Truck Series, he drove the No. 50 Living Integrity Chevrolet Silverado for MAKE Motorsports in the second last race of 2014 at Phoenix, and then also competed for Mike Harmon Racing in the final race of 2014 season at Homestead-Miami.
-Anderson used his savings account to buy a truck to drive and qualify the Daytona race but failed to qualify.
-Anderson would continue driving for Harmon throughout the entire 2015 season finishing 19th in final driver points with a best finish of 13th at Michigan.
-Also during 2015, Anderson made his Xfinity Series debut for Harmon.
+Anderson made his debut in the NASCAR Camping World Truck Series in the second-to-last race of the 2014 season at Phoenix in the No. 50 truck for MAKE Motorsports.
+The following week, he competed for Mike Harmon Racing in their No. 74 truck in the final race of 2014 season at Homestead-Miami.
+In 2015, Anderson returned to MHR, using his savings account to buy a truck to drive and qualify for the Daytona race, but failed to qualify.
+It would be his rookie season in the Truck Series.
+Anderson would continue driving for Harmon throughout the entire 2015 season, running nearly the full season and finishing nineteenth in final driver points with a best finish of thirteenth at Michigan.
+Also during 2015, Anderson made his Xfinity Series debut for Harmon in the Bristol night race.